Robustness of the quantum Mpemba effect against state-preparation errors: Effect of state-preparation errors on accelerated thermalisation

 to give a measure of the extent to which the initial state overlaps with charge sectors of large dimension.
 Fig.~\ref{fig:overlap_vs_error} shows $\mathbb{E}[\mathcal{D}]$ as a function of $\varepsilon$ for varying angles of tilting.
 Increasing $\varepsilon$ results in an increase in $\mathbb{E}[\mathcal{D}]$, with a rapid transition from lower to higher values between errors of the order $10^{-2}$ and $10^0$.
 As a consequence, noise in the state preparation has minimal impact when on the order of $10^{-2}$ and below, while above this it results in a speed up of thermalisation depending on the initial state.

-Increasing $\varepsilon$ drives the unitary rotation applied to prepare the state to become increasingly random.
-As a result, this behaviour can be explained by considering the average effect of a unitary drawn from the Haar measure~\cite{collins2006integration} applied to a density matrix, given as
+Increasing $\varepsilon$ results in $U_\varepsilon$ being drawn from a distribution that becomes progressively closer to the Haar distribution.
+As a result, this behaviour can be explained by considering the average effect of a unitary drawn from the Haar measure~\cite{collins2006integration} applied to a density matrix of dimension $d=2$, given as

 The average values of $p_q$ for the state resulting from Haar averaging are the same as that of a tilted ferromagnetic state with tilting $\theta=0.5\pi$.
 As a result, the effect of noise on state preparation is to drive the state of the system towards a distribution of overlap values that is skewed towards charge sectors of high dimension, and correspondingly accelerates thermalisation.
 As a consequence, this approach to observing the QME and accelerating thermalisation is robust in the presence of noise, and can even be assisted by it.